pinterest-icon YouTube Facebook Twitter Instagram

 What is "Boxing"?

 We recommend customers to “box” containers as they get close to empty.
-When a container of stain gets down to about 1/4 full, you should thoroughly mix up the next container you plan to use and pour about 1/4 of it into the previous container, mixing them together, and then use the mixed stain to continue.
+When a container of stain gets down to about 1/4 full, you should thoroughly mix up a new container you plan to use and pour about 1/4 of the new container into the used container.
+Mix the combined stain well, and then use the mixed stain to continue applying the stain.
 Although we take great strides to maintain consistency within and between manufactured lots, boxing containers ensures that there will be no noticeable color difference as you go from one container to the next.

 mixing stains